artkh24/FCND-Estimation-CPP/README.md

      alt="Scene 9 Simulation" />

 ## Update Step of EKF ##

+The main aspect of developing an EKF update step is to create an accurate measurement model h, and its derivative h'.

 **Implement the magnetometer update.**
 	Measured the short way around by constraining the value of the error